cfengine/documentation/examples/tutorials/reporting/monitoring-reporting.markdown

 The challenge of both these activities is to compare intended or promised, behavior with the actual observed behavior of the system.

-## Should Monitoring and Configuration be Separate?
+## Should monitoring and configuration be separate?

 The traditional view of IT operations is that configuration, monitoring, and reporting are three different things that should not be joined.
 Traditionally,